Julius-Megan/Julius-Megan/README.md

       The database only includes a few lists of meals that you can copy and add to your own daily log.

-The C++ codes below are from my class projects.
+The C++ codes below are from my previous class projects.

 <!--
 **Julius-Megan/Julius-Megan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.